 - Compress all graphical assets and save them in the appropriate format.

 - Create only necessary images to ensure the responsive side of the project does not slow down the website.

 - Choose the best solutions for implementing mobile friendliness.

 - Limit the number of fonts and load only the required ones.

 To get some extra points, support each optimization method with some real examples.

 Color is the first thing that people notice and understand in web design; therefore, it is one of the most crucial elements.
 As a web designer, you should know the ins and outs of color theory, so this question is another test of industry knowledge where you need to impress.

 Although there is no universal answer to a good color scheme since every project requires its unique approach, there are still some good practices that ensure the color scheme is harmonious and eye-pleasing.

 Mention basic principles of color theory, underlie good solutions, and prove to your interviewer that you always keep an eye to detail when combining hues to show your expertise in this field.

 Preparing for a job interview is a job.
 You should take it seriously.
 Therefore, do your homework.
-Along with popular web design interview questions, find all possible traps.
+Along with popular web design and web developer interview questions, find all possible traps.
 Write down answers and practice them out loud.
-Keep track of things that are going on in the web design World.
+Keep track of things that are going on in the web design world.
 And remember, you are the best candidate they may ever have, therefore act like one.